unredacted-word/unredacted-word.github.io/index.md

 title: Unredacted Word
 displayTitle: " "
 excerpt: >
   Unredacted Word: publisher of words, code & data.
-Society of the Spectacle, forthcoming in 2020.
+New edition of The Society of the Spectacle, is out now 💥.
 ---

 <div class="aesthetics fullbleed">